Könitz Porzellan: Founding

 The Könitz Porzellan factory was founded in 1909 in Könitz, Germany.
 The original founders were brothers Richard and Max Metzel and their partner Rödel.
 Some of the first products produced included porcelain cups, mugs, and bowls, most of which were exported to England.
 In 1912, due to increasing demand, the company expanded and took on the new name Könitz Porcelain Factory Gebrüder Metzel.
 At the end of World War II, Könitz was considered one of the leading medium-sized porcelain manufacturers in Germany.

-In 1948 the company was taken over by a trustee; in 1950, during the Soviet occupation of East Germany, the company was merged into the Soviet A. G. Ceramic Factory Hermsdorf and produced only industrial porcelain and insulators, for which the factory was famous (see brand names HESCHO and TRI-DELTA).
+In 1948 the company was taken over by a trustee; in 1950the company was merged into the Soviet A. G. Ceramic Factory Hermsdorf and produced only industrial porcelain and insulators, for which the factory was famous (see brand names HESCHO and TRI-DELTA).
 In 1951 the company was nationalized, becoming public property.

 As VEB Konitz-Kahla

 With the centralization of the East German economy in 1962, Könitz became state property.
 It was integrated into a private company, VEB Konitz-Kahla.

 When the Iron Curtain fell in 1989 Könitz had a chance to re-establish itself.
 Under new direction and under the original Könitz brand name, the production of household porcelain goods resumed.
 The company rejoined the international market, shipping goods to the Netherlands, Israel, Italy, Norway, Austria, and the United States.

 At the beginning of the 1970s the name "KÖNITZ" disappeared for nearly 20 years from the backstamp while other porcelain producers, e.g. Volkstedt, Uhlstädt, Garsitz near Königsee and Langenberg in Gera incorporated to Kombinat Kahla.
 Between 1984 and December 1985 investments contributed to most of Könitz's modern assembly line of mugs originating from Europe Beside Kahla porcelain, Könitz porcelain was one of few manufacturers which continued to exist after the turn.
 The available mug assortment was extended by new forms and designs.